krishukr/nvix/README.md

 ---

+## ⚠️ Disclaimer

+This is a [v5](https://github.com/niksingh710/nvix/tree/bdb6e57eddc9166003f0e87dd3ac5eca93756cf2) fork of Nikhil Singh's original [nvix](https://github.com/niksingh710/nvix).
+Great thanks to him!

+This repo is mostly for my personal use.
+And I might or might not keep it updated to the upstream.
+I will try to do my best.

 ## 🛠️ Why Use Nvix?

 - **Fully Modularized**: Every configuration is split into modules, making it easy to use only what you need.